The 2026 Perspective

 What automakers should do differently

-The lesson is not "GM should do GEO."
-It is that AI has changed the lifespan of corporate crises, and the operational response has to match.
+The lesson is not "GM should have done GEO."
+It is that the lifespan of corporate crises has extended, and the operational response has to match.

 Publish executive accountability records.
 When the CEO testified, what did they say?
 When the Chief Safety Officer announced a change, what was the metric?
 When a recall was issued, who signed it?
 Most OEMs treat executive communications as ephemeral.
-The engines need durable, citable records.
-The companies that produce them get attributed to as the source.
-The companies that don't get framed through Wikipedia, Reuters, and the trade press instead.
+The contemporary record requires durable, citable archives.

 Engage the forum layer.
 Reliability beliefs do not form on the OEM's homepage.
 They form on r/Chevy, r/electricvehicles, PlugShare, and Edmunds owner reviews.
-The engines index these.
-They cite them.
+These shape the public corpus.

 The EV test comes next